jrmenzel/vimix_os/docs/debugging.md

 The console captures some key combinations and prints debug output.
 Press `CTRL + H` for a list.

+## Call stack in kernel panics

+Kernel panics can print the call stack of the offending code which might include source information.
+When [building](build_instructions.md) VIMIX for debug a tool extracts the source file and line information from the kernel and generates a simple lookup table (see`lib/xdbg`).
+The kernel tries to load this file before creating the first process (must run in a process to allow sleep on disk IO).

 ---
 **Up:** [README](../README.md)